kkunapuli/kkunapuli.github.io/_pages/dfs/distributed_system.md

 All locks have a minimal scope in order to prevent deadlock or excessive blocking.
 {: .notice--warning}

 Because we are simulating a DFS on a single computer, Data Node saves a block of data in its own directory: data_<port>.
 Each allocated block of data is represented by a file: blk_<num>.bin; Data Node does not put a limit on block filesize (Name Node handles 4MB limit).
+Of course, we could use a more complex file storage mechanism if warranted.

+In practice, Name Node and each Data Node would be on independent computers.
+{: .notice--warning}

 Data Node accepts a port number as a command line argument and starts a ServerSocket on the specified port.
-It then listens continuously on its port and accepts a client connection from Name Node when a new message comes in.
-Each new message is handled in a new thread: Data Node Handler.
+It then listens continuously on its port and accepts a client connection from Name Node when a new message comes in. **Each new message is handled in a new thread:** Data Node Handler.

 It is important to immediately start a new thread when a message comes in so that subsequent incoming messages are not blocked.
 {: .notice--warning}